The Clean Water Rule and WOTUS

 - Oil spill prevention and response programs (Spill Prevention, Control, and Countermeasure (SPCC) and Facility Response Plans (FRPs))

-- All impoundments of waters otherwise defined as waters of the United States under this definition;
+2. Impoundments of waters otherwise defined as waters of the United States under this definition, other than impoundments of waters identified under 40 CFR 120.2(a)(5);

-Waters of the United States do not include prior converted cropland.
-Notwithstanding the determination of an area’s status as prior converted cropland by any other federal agency, for the purposes of the Clean Water Act, the final authority regarding Clean Water Act jurisdiction remains with EPA.
+(2) Prior converted cropland designated by the Secretary of Agriculture.
+The exclusion would cease upon a change of use, which means that the area is no longer available for the production of agricultural commodities.
+Notwithstanding the determination of an area's status as prior converted cropland by any other Federal agency, for the purposes of the Clean Water Act, the final authority regarding Clean Water Act jurisdiction remains with EPA;